1. Applying for Financial Assistance

 If financial aid exceeds allowable charges (i.e., tuition, on-campus housing), the student (or parent, if the parent received a PLUS loan) will receive a refund to pay other education related expenses.
 Refunds are direct deposited or mailed to the student (and/or parent) within 14 days after the date financial aid was disbursed to the student account.
 If a refund is issued while there are unpaid charges on the account, a hold will be placed on the account to prevent registration, transcripts, diplomas, or other statements of record.
 If any charges are incurred on the account after financial aid has been refunded, it is the student’s responsibility to pay the additional charges.

-If financial aid is disbursed and the student receives a refund, then drops a class, withdraws from the university, or drops below eligibility for financial aid before the first date of the semester, financial aid may be canceled or adjusted and the student will be required to return any refunds refunded to the student, as well as balance due to the University.
+If financial aid is disbursed and the student receives a refund, then drops a class, withdraws from the university, or drops below eligibility for financial aid before the first date of the semester, financial aid may be canceled or adjusted and the student will be required to return any refunds provided to the student, as well as balance due to the University.
 If financial aid is disbursed and the student receives a refund of excess aid beyond the balance due, then registers for additional credits, is billed for new housing and/or meal plan charges, the student must use the refund to pay the additional billed amount by the due date.

 6.2.1 Direct Deposit for Financial Aid Refunds